 Launching a startup is about more than just building a product.
 It's also about how you tell your company's story, because throughout your startup's life, you're going to explain what it is you do and what problem you solve.
 Whether you're talking to investors, potential team members, and prospective customers, being able to captivate your audience is one of the most important skills you can have as an entrepreneur.

-The article, "Startuptelling: Startup Storytelling the SMART Way", was written by Ben Larson, a Founder Institute Mentor and Co-Founder & Managing Partner of Gateway Incubator.
+The article, "Startuptelling: Startup Storytelling the SMART Way", was written by Ben Larson, Co-Founder & Managing Partner of Gateway Incubator and Entrepreneur in Residence at the Oakland Founder Institute.
 It has been republished with permission below.

 I recently returned to Silicon Valley from an amazing whirlwind trip through Europe where I had the opportunity to work closely with early stage startup entrepreneurs in Athens, Lisbon, and Berlin.
 It all culminated in sharing the stage with some other incredible traveling entrepreneurs; such as Ziv Gillat (Founder of Eye-Fi), Adriana Gascoigne (Founder of Girls in Tech), Eren Bali (Founder of Udemy), and many others at the Valley in Berlin conference.

 As I traveled from city to city giving talks to aspiring entrepreneurs, there was one common theme I heavily addressed during each keynote.
 Through my involvement with the Founder Institute and educating international founders, I've discovered that early-stage entrepreneurs lack the ability to engage, inspire, and sell, which is basically an ineptitude to tell a story.